 Introduction of FITO Museum in Ho Chi Minh City

-FITO Museum lies in the hustle and bustle Ho Chi Minh City, is the first and only private museum about traditional medicine.
+FITO Museum lies in the hustle and bustle of Ho Chi Minh City, which is the first and only private museum about traditional medicine.
 Founded in 2003, open to the public since 2007, this is the perfect place to study Vietnamese traditional medicine – one of the Vietnamese cultural heritages throughout different time periods, since the Stone Age.
-There are two private museums located in 2 distinct locations: Museum of Traditional Vietnamese Medicine and Museum of Traditional Vietnamese Pharmacy.
+There are two private museums located in 2 distinct locations: the Museum of Traditional Vietnamese Medicine and the Museum of Traditional Vietnamese Pharmacy.
 Both are introduced by FITO – a pharmaceutical company, aiming to display the history and philosophy behind their products.

-This is where travelers can study not only about traditional herbs but also traditional medical methods.
+This is where travelers can study not only traditional herbs but also traditional medical methods.
 What is inside and what to expect from the museum are various items exhibited in the museums, approximately 3000 artifacts depicting the history and evolution of curing methods.
 Here, visitors can witness all instruments used to make traditional medicine, such as pots, jars, knives, spoons, grinders in addition to a variety of items doctors used in a pharmacy like teapots, bowls, stamps, scales,…

-FITO Museum is devoted to two greatest Vietnamese medical scientists/herbalists Tue Tinh (14th century) and Hai Thuong Lan Ong, or Le Huu Trac (18th century), who are believed to be the medical founders of Vietnamese traditional medicine.
+FITO Museum is devoted to the two greatest Vietnamese medical scientists/herbalists Tue Tinh (14th century) and Hai Thuong Lan Ong, or Le Huu Trac (18th century), who are believed to be the medical founders of Vietnamese traditional medicine.
 Visitors can find many precious, rare traditional medical books and documents, some of which are authored by Hai Thuong Lan Ong, here.

 The first impression of all visitors here would be gorgeous roof titles.
 The museum is inspired by wood.
 Every detail of the buildings is skillfully crafted with stunning interiors, all of which are made from wood.
-The buildings are quite high with many storeys, decorated with numerous porcelain figurines.
+The buildings are quite high with many stories, decorated with numerous porcelain figurines.
 On the sloping roofs, travelers can see Vietnamese housing dragons.

 Modern audio-visual technology is adapted in all museums to show a documentary film about the history of Traditional Vietnamese Medicine.

-Architecture of Museum of Traditional Vietnamese Medicine
+The Architecture of the Museum of Traditional Vietnamese Medicine

 The architecture of the Museum of Traditional Vietnamese Medicine is a combination of traditional and modern architecture, illustrating the striking aspects of some Vietnamese regions.
 It took nearly 3 years for 50 skillful employed engravers to finish the delicately carved wooden masterpieces with captions presenting types of traditional herbals.
 Probably the biggest Vietnamese picture of herbal medicine, on the staircase guiding to the ground floor, hung a majestic educational depiction of Vietnam, describing lifestyles and living activities in ancient Vietnam.